 We're so proud of our passionate and resilient youth justice workers.
 Their commitment to their work is critical to the success of the youth justice system at large and makes a massive impact on our shared futures as a community.
 We know this job isn't easy, but it sure is rewarding, and we think you'll quickly see why if you join us.
 Read on to learn about the responsibilities of YJ workers and find out if you're eligible to apply.

 While this isn't strictly 'youth work', as you may know it – the safety and security of all people in our facilities is the number one priority – our core ambition is still to help rehabilitate young people and provide them with the confidence and skills to become positive contributors to their communities.

 Youth justice workers understand that crime is complex, and that successfully dealing with it demands action beyond simple punitive measures.
 Guiding personal behaviour change is a massive task, though, and means our staff have many responsibilities, including:

-❂ Supporting young offenders in their personal development through individual casework
+❂ Supporting young people in their personal development through individual casework

-❂ Encouraging young offenders to contact their families and act on referrals to services
+❂ Encouraging young people to contact their families and act on referrals to services

-❂ Ensuring that a secure environment is maintained for the benefit of young offenders, staff and the community.
+❂ Ensuring that a secure environment is maintained for the benefit of young people, staff and the community.

 ❂ Conducting searches and security checks, responding to codes and filing reports on incidents.